pmd/pmd/docs/pages/pmd/userdocs/extending/writing_java_rules.md

     public Object visit(ASTVariableDeclaratorId node, Object data) {
         // This method is called on each node of type ASTVariableDeclaratorId
         // in the AST

+        if (node.getType() == short.class) {
+            // reports a violation at the position of the node
+            // the "data" parameter is a context object handed to by your rule
+            // the message for the violation is the message defined in the rule declaration XML element addViolation(data, node);
+        }

-        return super.visit(node, data);
+        // this calls back to the default implementation, which recurses further down the subtree return super.visit(node, data);
     }
 }